ReasonMap: Towards Fine-Grained Visual Reasoning from Transit Maps: Abstract

 \section{Abstract}

-Multimodal large language models (MLLMs) have recently achieved significant progress in visual tasks, including semantic scene understanding and text-image alignment, with reasoning variants enhancing performance on complex tasks involving mathematics and logic.
-However, their capacity for reasoning tasks involving fine-grained visual understanding remains insufficiently evaluated.
-To address this gap, we introduce \dataset, a benchmark designed to assess the fine-grained visual understanding and spatial reasoning abilities of MLLMs. \dataset encompasses high-resolution transit maps from $30$ cities across $13$ countries and includes $1,008$ question-answer pairs spanning two question types and three templates.
+Multimodal large language models (MLLMs) have demonstrated significant progress in semantic scene understanding and text-image alignment, with reasoning variants enhancing performance on more complex tasks involving mathematics and logic.
+However, their proficiency in tasks requiring both fine-grained visual understanding and spatial reasoning remains underexplored.
+To bridge this gap, we introduce \dataset, a novel benchmark specifically designed to evaluate these capabilities. \dataset encompasses high-resolution transit maps from $30$ cities and includes $1{,}008$ question-answer pairs spanning two question types and three templates.
 Furthermore, we design a two-level evaluation pipeline that properly assesses answer correctness and quality.
-Comprehensive evaluations of $15$ popular MLLMs, including both base and reasoning variants, reveal a counterintuitive pattern: among open-source models, base models outperform reasoning ones, while the opposite trend is observed in closed-source models.
-Additionally, performance generally degrades when visual inputs are masked, indicating that while MLLMs can leverage prior knowledge to answer some questions, fine-grained visual reasoning tasks still require genuine visual perception for strong performance.
-Our benchmark study offers new insights into visual reasoning and contributes to investigating the gap between open-source and closed-source models.
+Our comprehensive evaluation of $16$ popular MLLMs reveals a counterintuitive pattern: among open-source models, base variants outperform their reasoning-tuned counterparts, whereas the opposite trend is observed in closed-source models.
+Further analysis under the visual-masking setting confirms that strong performance necessitates direct visual grounding, rather than relying solely on language priors.
+We further establish a training baseline with reinforcement fine-tuning, providing a reference for future exploration.
+We hope this benchmark study offers new insights into visual reasoning and helps investigate the gap between open- and closed-source models.